c3ai-lab/zkDAI/README.md

 ## 3. Step: Set up [zkDAI project created by ETHSingapore](https://github.com/atvanguard/ethsingapore-zk-dai)

 As part of a hackathon, ETHSingapore created an application to perform Zero Knowledge DAI transactions on the Ropsten test network.
 We will try to get the code working for us.

+# zkDAI

+zkDAI is the prototype stablecoin cryptocurrency that uses so-called "zero knowledge proofs" to ensure completely anonymous transactions over the blockchain.
+When using standard cryptocurrencies, such as Bitcoin, everyone can easily determine from which address how many BTC were sent to which receiving address via the [Bitcoin Blockexplorer](https://www.blockchain.com/de/explorer).
+To encrypt these publicly visible parameters, zkDAI uses zkSNARKS (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) proofs.
+They are sent along with the transaction, being encrypted with a Sha256 hash function, to prove, via a special smart contract, that the contents of the transaction actually match the expected parameters.
+More about this in our scientific paper about the project.